szaumoor/ZS_ShadowdancerOverhaul/README.md

 - **Shadow Weaver**: Can be taken once.
 Inspired by Pathfinder's "Shadow Master".
 The following traits are permanently gained:
   - Immunity to blindness
   - Backstabs may be performed from any angle
-  - Movement speed, casting speed, and speed factor permanently increases by 2
+  - Movement speed, casting speed, and speed factor permanently increase by 2
   - Critical hits make the target susceptible to backstabs for 2 rounds
   - Critical hits also cause the shadowdancer for those two rounds to be incapable of critically missing (non-stackable)
   - Critical chances improve by 5% for 2 rounds after critically hitting (non-stackable)